Energy in the United Arab Emirates

 Energy in the United Arab Emirates describes energy and electricity production, consumption and import in the United Arab Emirates (UAE).
 The UAE has 7% of global proved oil reserves, about 100 billion barrels.
 Primary energy usage in 2009 in the UAE was 693 TWh and 151 TWh per million persons.

-The UAE is currently transitioning from an electricity generation system nearly 100% powered by gas power plants (2010) to 100% powered by solar, other renewables and nuclear in order to substantially reduce its carbon emissions.
-It is also rolling out electric vehicle charging infrastructure.
+In 2024, fossil fuels, primarily natural gas, accounted for about 75% of the UAE's electricity capacity, while the remainder came from nuclear and solar energy sources.